Passing California Smog Tests

 I don't have a means to convert grams/mile to % and ppm because I lack knowledge of the test procedures but I thought it was worth noting for posterity before the information disappears online.
 What's most interesting is that it demonstrates what a dramatic difference the catalytic converter makes to the emission levels.

-The lower HC and NOx levels are solely due to the presence of the CAT and why EGR systems have largely disappeared from the engine compartments of modern vehicles with their 3-way catalytic converters.
+The lower HC and NOx levels are solely due to the presence of the CAT and why EGR systems have largely disappeared from the engine compartments of more modern vehicles with their 3-way catalytic converters.

 In the 60's high levels of HC and CO emissions were blamed for the brown haze that engulfed the LA basin.
 In an effort to reduce them, engines were leaned out but an equally damaging effect resulted: high levels of NOx emissions which created a grayish haze instead.
 This is the balancing act of incomplete combustion according to the air fuel combustion chemical equation as shown in the graphs as the dotted lines: